apolopena/Yubikey-WSL-SSH/README.md

  3. **Predictable slot management**
     - PIV gives you numbered slots (82 = “Retired Key 1”), so you can document exactly where a key lives.
     - That makes it easy to standardize across employees (e.g., “all GitHub keys go in slot 82”).
-    - FIDO2 doesn’t expose slot numbers in the same way, rather, its system is more opaque.
+    - FIDO2 doesn’t expose slot numbers in the same way; its system is more opaque.

 ## PIV vs FIDO2 Key Storage